Mollusca: Circulatory system

 Most molluscs' circulatory systems are mainly open, except for cephalopods, whose circulatory systems are closed.
 Although molluscs are coelomates, their coeloms are reduced to fairly small spaces enclosing the heart and gonads.
 The main body cavity is a hemocoel through which blood and coelomic fluid circulate and which encloses most of the other internal organs.
 These hemocoelic spaces act as an efficient hydrostatic skeleton.
 The blood of these molluscs contains the respiratory pigment hemocyanin as an oxygen-carrier.
 The heart consists of one or more pairs of atria (auricles), which receive oxygenated blood from the gills and pump it to the ventricle, which pumps it into the aorta (main artery), which is fairly short and opens into the hemocoel.
 The atria of the heart also function as part of the excretory system by filtering waste products out of the blood and dumping it into the coelom as urine.
-A pair of nephridia ("little kidneys") to the rear of and connected to the coelom extracts any re-usable materials from the urine and dumps additional waste products into it, and then ejects it via tubes that discharge into the mantle cavity.
+A pair of metanephridia ("little kidneys") to the rear of and connected to the coelom extracts any re-usable materials from the urine and dumps additional waste products into it, and then ejects it via tubes that discharge into the mantle cavity.

 Exceptions to the above are the molluscs Planorbidae or ram's horn snails, which are air-breathing snails that use iron-based hemoglobin instead of the copper-based hemocyanin to carry oxygen through their blood.